 Promoting positive mental health in the community

-We are helping the community to be well and maintain a positive mental health experience.
-One of our tools to achieve this is Wellness Recovery Action Planning – (WRAP) catered to you.
+We also run regular Wellness Recovery Action Planning – (WRAP) workshops with tools and training catered to your individual needs.
 These tools help you to manage the natural ups and downs of life.

 We are affiliated with, and share the aims of Mental Health Ireland (MHI) – a national voluntary organisation.
 We promote positive mental health and support people who experience mental health difficulties.